-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations, changes in members' equity and cash flows for the years then ended, in accordance with US GAAP.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations, changes in members' equity (deficit) and cash flows for the years then ended, in accordance with U.S. GAAP.

-/s/ Ziv Haft Certified Public Accountants (Isr.)
+/s/ Ziv Haft Ziv Haft Certified Public Accountants (Isr.)
 BDO Member Firm

-October 27, 2020 Tel Aviv, Israel
+April 16, 2021 Tel Aviv, Israel